-Erythema multiforme (EM) is a cutaneous and mucosal hypersensitivity reaction with characteristic lesions in target triggered by certain antigenic stimuli.
-It represents an acute condition, sometimes recurrent, of the skin and mucosal membranes manifested by papular, bullous, and necrotic lesions.
+Erythema multiforme (EM) is a cutaneous and mucosal hypersensitivity reaction with characteristic lesions triggered by certain antigenic stimuli.
+It represents an acute, sometimes recurrent condition of the skin and mucosal membranes manifested by papular, bullous, and necrotic lesions.
 Its causes are variable and numerous, and its evolution is generally favorable.

-Most lesions appear in 48-72 hours and favor the extremities.
-The lesions remain localized to one site and heal within 7-21 days.
+Most lesions appear in 48 to 72 hours and favor the extremities.
+The lesions remain localized to one site and heal within 7 to 21 days.
 Common precipitating factors include herpes simplex virus, histoplasmosis, and Epstein Barr virus.
-Recurrences are not uncommon if the trigger is herpes simplex.
+Recurrences are not uncommon if the trigger is Herpes simplex.
 While most cases are mild, severe cases can be life-threatening.
-The mucous membranes may be involved in 2-10% of individuals.
+The mucous membranes are involved in 2 to 10% of individuals.
 Overall, the majority of cases of EM are linked to medications.

-The etiology of EM is dominated by Herpes simplex virus (HSV) type 1 and 2 infections and Mycoplasma pneumoniae, but many other viral, fungal and bacterial infections have been implicated.
+The etiology of EM is most commonly Herpes simplex virus (HSV) type 1 and 2 infections and Mycoplasma pneumoniae, but many other viral, fungal, and bacterial infections have been implicated.
 More rarely, and in a more questionable way, vaccines have been incriminated.

-Drugs associated with EM include antibiotics like penicillins, cephalosporins, macrolides, sulfonamides, anti tuberculoid agents, antipyretics and many others.
-In some patients contact with heavy metals, herbal agents, topical therapies and poison ivy can trigger EM.
+Drugs associated with EM include antibiotics like penicillins, cephalosporins, macrolides, sulfonamides, anti-tuberculosis agents, antipyretics, and many others.
+In some patients, contact with heavy metals, herbal agents, topical therapies, and poison ivy can trigger EM.